EleonoraPavlova/RequestSystem/README.md

 All requests are automatically saved to `localStorage`, so data persists between sessions.

 ### 2. **Manager View:**

+ - Request Dashboard: View all incoming requests from all users in a clean, organized card grid
+ - Status Management: Update request stages lifecycle (e.g., moving a request from New to In Progress or Done)
+- Dynamic Filtering: Quickly sort and find requests using a status-based filter (All, New, In Progress, Done) powered by HeroUI Dropdown
+ - Request Deletion: Ability to permanently remove requests from the system
+ - Detailed Insights: Each card displays unique request IDs and automated creation timestamps for better tracking

 ### 3. **Responsive Design:**